 Nominations may be made by anyone who is a student, alumnus, employee, member of honorary staff or lay member of Council of the University.

 Please note that an individual may not nominate themselves for consideration for an honorary degree.

 All nominations are welcome, but you are asked to consider the criteria for eligibility which are part of the Guidance on Nominations for Honorary Degrees (PDF - 29KB) before submitting a nomination.
 The List of Honorary Graduates since 2000 provides an indication of the standard of nominations.

 All valid nominations will be considered by the Honorary Degrees Committee, which will subsequently make recommendations to Senate.

-Nominations must be made on the Nomination Form and be submitted by 7 September 2018, 17 January 2019 and 11 April 2019 respectively in order to be considered at the next meeting.
+The next meeting of Honorary Degrees Committee will take place on 14th February 2023.
+Nomination forms must be submitted by 17th January 2023 in order to be considered at the meeting.
 However, nominations may be submitted at any time and will be considered for the next available meeting.

-The Nomination Form should be sent to Neal Sidney, Secretary to the Honorary Degrees Committee, Registrar & Secretary’s Office, by post or email.
+The Nomination Form should be sent to Chris Ellison, Secretary to the Honorary Degrees Committee, Registrar & Secretary’s Office, by post or email.